piotrklibert/ffipf/README.md

       (ffipf))
 ```

-then `M-x ffipf` when visiting a buffer placed in a project (basically, anywhere
+then `M-x my-jump-file` when visiting a buffer placed in a project (basically,
-the `project.el` can find out the root of).
+anywhere the `project.el` can find out the root of).

 You should get something like this:

 ![screenshot](https://raw.githubusercontent.com/piotrklibert/ffipf/master/img/screenshot.png)

+### It doesn't work!

+Well, that's expected, really.
+This is currently a Proof of Concept stage - it
+works for me, I've started using it instead of `counsel-jump-file` from Ivy, but
+that doesn't mean it will just work for anyone else!
+I plan to polish the
+package in the upcoming weeks.

+That being said, please open an issue if you decide to give it a try anyway!
+It
+will help with my motivation to keep developing this :)